 At 9:30am our boat pulled up and we headed to Narsarsuaq, arriving roughly 45 minutes later.
 We dropped off our luggage with Blue Ice Explorer and immediately left on the same boat for a fjord cruise.
 We had already been up and down the fjords many times of course, and seen hundreds of icebergs, so my son was decidedly negative on spending another two hours on a boat seeing more the same.
 I thought it was fun though.

 We headed through the Qooroq Ice Fjord and got close to far larger icebergs than we had seen before, including some that were stunning shades of dark blue.
 We went as far as the sea ice would let us and got a great view of the glacier (still several kilometers away), stopped and had drinks with ice fished from the fjord, and then headed back the way we came.
 I’d highly recommend this – but maybe not for kids who are already tired of icebergs and boats!
 My son took a few pictures, but otherwise would have been happy to skip it.

 We came back to Narsarsuaq, had lunch at the aptly-named Blue Ice Café, checked in for our Air Greenland fight, and flew to Copenhagen.

-Even in summer you need to be prepared for anything.
+Even in summer, you need to be prepared for anything while visiting Greenland.
 Think layers.
 Bring warm jackets, fleeces, gloves, hats and rain gear.
 We wore almost everything we brought – except jeans.
 We lived in our hiking pants.
 Oh, and bring the small shampoo bottles from your Copenhagen hotel.
 We had showers everywhere, but there wasn’t always shampoo.

 Pack in backpacks or small duffels.
 Large rolling suitcases don’t work well on rocky roads and sheep farms!
 We had two small rolling Patagonia duffels that worked out perfectly – easily carriable when they couldn’t be rolled.